 To participate in OGI, you must complete the On-Grounds Interview Agreement and agree to all policies.
 You will then gain access to the interview section of Handshake where you can browse and apply to OGI positions.
 Remember to abide by these policies throughout the year or risk losing your On-Grounds Interviewing privileges.
 A detailed copy of student policies and guidelines can be found here.

 If you have questions regarding an upcoming On-Grounds interview please call the Career Center at 434-924-8900.

-During the Fall 2021 semester, virtual interviews may be conducted Monday-Friday while most in-person interviews will be scheduled on Wednesdays this Fall (beginning September 22nd).
-Full-time and Internship interviews will begin on Monday, September 20th and conclude on Tuesday, December 7th.
-Please note that there will be a limited number of rooms available on Wednesdays for in-person interviews and social distancing guidelines will apply for both employers and students.
+During the Fall 2022 semester, virtual interviews may be conducted Monday-Friday while most in-person interviews will be scheduled on Monday-Thursday this Fall (beginning September 20th).
+Full-time and Internship interviews will begin on Tuesday, September 20th and conclude on Monday, December 5th.

 Once you have submitted your application to an On-Grounds Interview opportunity, you will be notified via Handshake if you are selected to interview by the employer.
 Please refer to our "On-Grounds Interviewing – Handshake How To Guide for Students" for detailed instructions on how to sign-up for an interview if you have been selected as a primary or alternate candidate for the interview schedule.
 Additional instructions on how to sign-up for your interview time slot can also be found on Handshake’s support website.